AKSW/TIB_Data_Manager/docker/readme.md

 ## Default credentials
 ```
-ckan = admin:admin
-db = ckan:ckan
+db = ckan:postgres
 ```
-Not sure anout ckan.
-You can create a new administrator account in the ckan container: https://docs.ckan.org/en/2.9/maintaining/getting-started.html#create-admin-user
+You should create a new administrator account in the ckan container: https://docs.ckan.org/en/2.9/maintaining/getting-started.html#create-admin-user

 ## Useful Commands